 1. Join an online group offering.
-Check our website for upcoming opportunities.
+Check the "Partnership" page of our website for upcoming opportunities.

 STEP TWO | Strategy

 You have finished the group experience and are enthusiastic about the potential of the program within your work or organization.
 Now is the time to evaluate your strategy.
 Below are the things to consider before moving forward.
 If you have questions or concerns regarding this information, please reach out to us!